How to Make a Lucky Leprechaun Trap

 Cut strips of green and gold paper using a paper trimmer, and use a paper punch to embellish the edges.

 Tape the strips around a glass cylinder or vase, layering them as you go up the cylinder.
 The last strip should extend 1/4 inch above the top of the cylinder.

-Use the scissors to create two small holes on opposite sides of the top strip of paper.
+Using a pair of scissors, carefully poke two small holes on opposite sides of the top strip of paper.